cseanburns/semantic_web_development/src/3c-typography-and-font-styles.md

 First, we may not know or agree with the privacy policies when using outsourced fonts.
 Also, outsourcing fonts means relying on third-party services.
 While these services may be reliable, they could go down.
-Lastly, outsource fonts requires extra bandwidth, which may be fine but does slow rendering down.
+Lastly, depending on the source used for outsourced fonts, using outsourced fonts may requires extra bandwidth:

+> The [Google Fonts Privacy Policy][google_fonts_privacy] makes an argument that using their services
+> instead of self-hosting their fonts saves bandwidth.

 Fortunately, we can also store and host fonts locally from within our project directory.
 This offers greater control and performance and allows our desired fonts to be used regardless of a user's OS or browser.